HunterShiells/University-Registration-System/README.md

 # University-Registration-System
-CPS 510 Database assignment done in oracle sql, along with .sh files
+Database Project done in oracle sql, along with .sh files
 ----------------------------------------------------------------------

 Within the Project checkpoints file is a list of all of the assignments that needed to be complete.
 Along with the completed files in the assignment folder.